artsy/atomic-store/README.md

 - Testing of complicated random flows of events, validations, and timeouts.

 ## Changelog

+*0.0.5*
+- Add `meta` field to validation process to allow validation code to pass back arbitrary additional information.
+- Bump Akka version to 2.4.7

 *0.0.4*
 - Remove clustering code (client code may manage Receptionist as a Cluster Singleton if needed)